 A man is marked for assassination but his advanced-stage cancer will kill him within days.
 The hitman hired to take out the dying man will have to decide whether to see his job through or let nature take its course.

-The Los Pinos Series, featured in Ellery Queen Mystery Queen, is a rural-noir story following the life and death struggles of a young man in 1960s California as the world in which he grew up changes rapidly around him.
+The Los Pinos Series, featured in Ellery Queen Mystery Magazine, is a rural-noir story following the life and death struggles of a young man in 1960s California as the world in which he grew up changes rapidly around him.

 This flash fiction story, originally published by Shotgun Honey follows a woman who just has to walk a few miles, across a well-guarded boarder.
 She doesn’t know where her son is.
 She doesn’t know if she’ll make it.
 She has to make it.